This Is What “Never Settle for Mediocrity” Gets Wrong

 Why “Never Settle” Feels So Powerful

-This phrase resonates because it speaks directly to ambition, identity, and the belief that life can become more than it currently is.
+This phrase resonates because it speaks directly to your ambition, your sense of identity, and the belief that life can become more than it is right now.

 At its core, it suggests: